xeaone/element/README.md

 # X-Element

-## Vision
-### Provide a zero knowledge curve, agnostic non framework that enhances custom elements with functionality and data binding that mimics native custom element and language standards.
+### A zero knowledge curve, agnostic non framework that enhances custom elements with functionality and data binding that mimics native custom element and language standards.

 ## Features